The New Babylon

 The New Babylon (Новый Вавилон alt. title: Штурм неба) is a 1929 silent historical drama film written and directed by Grigori Kozintsev and Leonid Trauberg.
 The film deals with the 1871 Paris Commune and the events leading to it, and follows the encounter and tragic fate of two lovers separated by the barricades of the Commune.

-Composer Dmitri Shostakovich wrote his first film score for this movie.
+Composer Dmitri Shostakovich wrote his first film score for this movie, hurriedly writing about 90 minutes of music.
 In the fifth reel of the score he quotes the revolutionary anthem, "La Marseillaise" (representing the Commune), juxtaposed contrapuntally with the famous "Can-can" from Offenbach's Orpheus in the Underworld.

 Footage from The New Babylon was included in Guy Debord's feature film The Society of the Spectacle (1973).

 Kozintsev and Trauberg found some of their inspiration in Karl Marx's The Civil War in France and The Class Struggle in France, 1848–50.

 Background

 As one of the directors, Leonid Trauberg, later admitted, the film as it stands is a little difficult to follow.
-Its subtitle Assault on the Heavens: Episodes from the Franco-Prussian War and the Paris Commune, 1870–71 makes it fairly obvious that it is a principally a political film, and not a love story.
+Its subtitle Assault on the Heavens: Episodes from the Franco-Prussian War and the Paris Commune, 1870–71 makes it fairly obvious that it is principally a political film, and not a love story.
 Some background knowledge of the Paris Commune is needed to understand what's going on around the two lovers.

 As Fiona Ford remarks, "Both New Babylon and Eisenstein's October are episodic in structure and require an intimate knowledge of their relevant historical periods (the Paris Commune of 1871 in the case of New Babylon) to better appreciate the directors' intentions and often simply to follow the diegesis."

-After the disastrous Franco-Prussian war of 1870, the victorious Prussian forces briefly surrounded Paris, cutting it off from the rest of the country, while a civil war was waged between the right-wing bourgeois-backed government backed by the tattered remains of the defeated French army (caps with a regimental number on a light stripe), and the left-wing workers and their National Guard (dark caps).
+After the disastrous Franco-Prussian war of 1870, the victorious Prussian forces briefly surrounded Paris, cutting it off from the rest of the country, while a civil war was waged between the right-wing bourgeois-backed government backed by the tattered remains of the defeated French Army (caps with a regimental number on a light stripe), and the left-wing workers and their National Guard (dark caps).
 One of the scenes in the film features the old bronze cannons of the National Guard, which had been paid for by public subscription.

 The defeated nationalist government fled in disarray to the old royal Palace of Versailles some fifteen miles outside Paris.
 The workers took over large areas of central Paris and organised a Commune under the red flag, the world's first attempt at communist government.